Need serology?

 • Shorten the time required to confirm a clinical diagnosis of Giardia infection.

-• Ensure that colonies are free of Giardia
+• Help ensure that colonies are free of Giardia

 • Early prevention of spread of Giardia